The Chinese Restaurant: Production

-‘’Seinfeld’’ writer Spike Feresten said the host's calling "Cartwright" instead of "Costanza" referenced the classic western show Bonanza.
-"Bonanza" rhymes with "Costanza" and the show's main characters are the "Cartwright" family.
+Staff writer Spike Feresten later said that the host's calling George "Cartwright" instead of "Costanza" referenced Bonanza; "Bonanza" rhymes with "Costanza" and the show's main characters are the Cartwright family.

 "The Chinese Restaurant" was first read by its cast on December 5, 1990, and it was filmed on December 11.
 Filming took place at CBS Studio Center in Studio City, Los Angeles, California, where all filming for the second season took place.
 As only one location was used, it took roughly half of the time it usually took for an episode to be filmed.
 Cast members have remarked that the filming was shorter than on any other episode.
 A few changes were made; in the first draft of the script, George, Jerry, and Elaine entered the restaurant talking about their least favorite holiday.
 In the version that aired, they talk about combining the jobs of policemen and garbagemen into a single job.
 In the original draft, the three friends also discussed how to spend the long waiting period in the future, with George suggesting they bring a deck of cards and that Jerry bring a jigsaw puzzle with nothing but penguins.
-One scene was cut before broadcast, featuring George explaining to Jerry that he pulled his hamstring while trying to untuck the covers of a hotel bed during his recent stay in Boston.
-George can be seen grabbing his hamstring as he walks to the phone.
+One scene was cut before broadcast, featuring George explaining that he suffered a pulled hamstring in a hotel bed, with the covers tucked so tightly that he could not kick them loose.
+The payphone is free the whole time, but he goes for it too late.
 The scene was later included on the Seinfeld seasons one and two DVD boxset.
-George makes the same claim about his hamstring in "The Limo".
+George's hamstring injury was later worked into "The Limo" in season 3, and George is again tormented by tucked hotel bedcovers in "The Trip" in season 4.

 At one point in the episode, Jerry mentions having a sister; however, she is never mentioned again in the series.
+In real life, Seinfeld has an older sister named Carolyn.